 These explanations aren’t the most thorough, but they’re helpful considering that there’s one for each question.

 Even if you get a question right, I recommend that you thoroughly review answer explanations.
-Just because you were correct doesn’t necessarily mean you were right about it.
+Just because you were correct doesn’t mean you were right.
 Each question is an opportunity to validate your understanding (if you chose the credited answer) or to learn the legal principle (if you were wrong).

 You may notice that the question identifies the issue for you.
 See that at the top in the first picture?
 “Contracts / Parol Evidence and Interpretation” shows up when you’re looking at the question.

 This is a setting that can be turned on/off when going into practice questions mode so that you can, if you want to, see a question without any indication of what subject or subtopic it comes from.